alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 cf push APPNAME --no-start
 ```

-Normally, you would be able to view the site at `APPNAME.cloudapps.digital`, but we gave the command the `--no-start` flag.
+Normally, you would be able to view the site at `https://APPNAME.cloudapps.digital`, but we gave the command the `--no-start` flag.
 Before we start the app we need to set up the database.

 ## Setting Up the Database